NikolayRag/dmxx/README.md

   * [x]: *reserved*

 * 4: Filter index from table of transition factors.
 Argument is [fffcc], where
-  * [fff] is a filter values table index, from 0 for instant switch to 7 for visually unnoticable gradient
+  * [fff]: filter values table index, from 0 for instant switch to 7 for visually unnoticable gradient
-  * [cc] *reserved for curve type*
+  * [cc]: *reserved for curve type*